nandonyata/kerjaaja/README.md

 # KerjaKita

 ## Overview
-**KerjaKita** is a freelancer and gig worker platform designed specifically for the Indonesian market.
-It connects individuals offering short-term services with businesses or people in need.
-By addressing local needs and offering a wide range of opportunities, KerjaKita aims to empower freelancers and gig workers while making it easier for people to find reliable help.
+**KerjaKita** is a freelancer and gig worker platform designed specifically for the Indonesian market, especially for individuals who are currently unemployed and in need of immediate income.
+This app connects people offering short-term services with businesses or individuals who need help, providing an opportunity for those waiting for a full-time job to earn money in the meantime.

+KerjaKita aims to empower individuals by offering a wide range of gig opportunities, helping them generate income even if they are temporarily out of work.
+Whether you're between jobs, looking for extra cash, or need a flexible work arrangement, KerjaKita makes it easier to find reliable, short-term employment while waiting for a more permanent opportunity to come through.

 ---

 ## What Makes KerjaKita Different
-KerjaKita stands out from traditional job portals by focusing on **short-term, practical services** alongside professional gigs.
-This unique combination makes the platform more accessible and relevant to Indonesia's workforce and community needs.
+KerjaKita stands out from traditional job portals by focusing on **short-term, practical services** for individuals who are currently unemployed or in between full-time jobs, providing a quick way to earn income.
+This unique approach makes the platform highly accessible and relevant to Indonesia’s workforce, particularly for those who need immediate opportunities while waiting for more permanent employment.

 ### Key Highlights:
 - **Local Services**: Freelancers can offer everyday tasks such as: